SB01 Manual Superlative™

 When the VCA is set to GATE mode, the volume of the note will be at the maximum as soon as a note is played, and will stop as soon as the note is released.

-When the VCA is set to ENV mode, the volume of the note will follow the shape of the envelope section.
+When the VCA is set to ENV mode, the volume of the note will follow the shape of the envelope generated by the settings in the ENV section.

 Envelope Generator (ENV)